`

 Let’s clear our hearts of from any hatred bitterness or rancour.

-Let’s do our best to seize these opportunities which Allah showers us with every now and then.
-Now is the right time, with our situation, to seek closeness to Allah and increase our good deeds.
+This is an opportunity that only comes once a year, so do your best to seize it.
+Now is the time to seek closeness to Allah and increase our good deeds.
 May Allah accept it from all of us.

 May Allah make us from those who are always engaged in good deeds and delivering the right message in the Prophetic manner.
 May Allah bring happiness to every home and every soul.
 Ameen.